mvolkmann/blog/src/raycast.md

 ## Quicklinks

-Quicklinks simplify opening URLs and supplying a query parameter for sites the perform searching.
+Quicklinks simplify opening URLs and optionally supplying a query parameter for sites that perform searching.
 The only quicklinks that are provided are
 "Search DuckDuckGo" and "Search Google".